khonsulabs/bonsaidb/crates/bonsaidb/crate-docs.md

 [view-examples]: https://github.com/khonsulabs/bonsaidb/blob/main/examples/basic-local/examples/view-examples.rs
 [examples-readme]: https://github.com/khonsulabs/bonsaidb/blob/main/examples/README.md

+## Minimum Supported Rust Version (MSRV)

+While this project is alpha, we are actively adopting the current version of Rust.
+The current minimum version is `1.58`, and we plan on updating the MSRV to implement [namespaced Features](https://github.com/khonsulabs/bonsaidb/issues/178) as soon as the feature is released.

 ## Feature Flags

 No feature flags are enabled by default in the `bonsaidb` crate.
 This is